-Earlier this year, while exploring the Cinque Terre, I had the pleasure of staying with Angelo and Paula at the Villa Valentina in Levanto, a wonderfully luxurious apartment plus B&B which they own and run.
+Earlier this year, while exploring the Cinque Terre, I had the pleasure of staying with Paula and her family at the Villa Valentina in Levanto, a wonderfully luxurious apartment plus B&B which they own and run.

 and Paula met 18 years ago while she was vacationing in the Cinque

 Terre.
-Paula is from San Francisco and Angelo is from Monterosso al
+Paula is from San Francisco and Angelo was from Monterosso al

 Mare.
 After a romantic year of traveling back and forth, Paula left

 her hurried executive lifestyle in California to marry Angelo and